overte-org/overte-docs-sphinx/source/script/get-started-with-scripting.rst

 Running Scripts Window
 ----------------------

-The Running Scripts window can be used to load, run and stop scripts from a URL or from a disk drive.
+The Running Scripts window can be used to load, run and stop scripts from a URL or from a local file.
 Overte also provides a number of sample scripts for you to try out.

 To open the *Running Scripts* window, go to **Edit > Running Scripts** or press ``Ctrl`` + ``J`` on your keyboard.